171h/hyperformula/README.md

 </p>

 ---
+## Special Version 2.5.3
+Add address support compared to the official 2.4.0

+---

 HyperFormula is a headless spreadsheet built on top of TypeScript.
 It is a parser and evaluator of Excel formulas for web applications.
 You can use it in a browser or as a service, with Node.js as your back-end technology.
 - High-speed Excel formula parsing and evaluating